cyberaz0r/badmoodle/README.md

   If in check mode badmoodle will call only the `check` function to only determine whether the host is vulnerable or not, if in exploit mode badmoodle will also call the `exploit` function for exploiting the vulnerability.

+You are also free to include all the logging and output functions you need by using `from utils.output import *`  for colored output functions and `from utils.logging import *` for logging functions.

 There follows a template for a badmoodle community vulnerability module:

 ```python